Manav7603/TaskManager1/README.md

-# Task Management API
+# Task Management Application

 ## Overview
-The **Task Management API** is a robust RESTful service designed to facilitate user authentication and task management.
-It allows users to securely manage their tasks, with strict access controls ensuring only the creator of a task can modify or delete it.
-The API uses **MongoDB** for data storage and includes features like logging, validation, and flexible environment configurations.
+The **Task Management Application** is a complete solution that combines a robust RESTful API with a responsive frontend interface for managing tasks.
+The backend, built using **Node.js** and **MongoDB**, provides secure user authentication and task management, while the frontend, developed using **React.js**, offers a seamless user experience for interacting with the API.

+---

 ## Features

+### Backend Features:
 - **User Authentication**: Secure user registration and login with JWT-based authentication.
 - **Task Management**: Full CRUD operations (Create, Read, Update, Delete) for tasks.
 - **Access Control**: Only the creator of a task can modify or delete it.